Miracles, false confessions, and what good evidence looks like

 Last year I got hooked on the Netflix show Making a Murderer, an American true crime documentary which tells the story of Steven Avery, a working class man from a small town in Wisconsin who served 18 years in prison for the wrongful conviction of sexual assault and attempted murder.
 He was later charged and convicted for the murder of another woman, with his teenage nephew convicted as an accessory in the murder.

-Overall, it’s an extraordinary case of conviction based on thin evidence.
+Overall, it’s an extraordinary case of conviction based on what looks like thin evidence.
 Like John Grisham’s book which was also turned into Netflix show, The Innocent Man, it’s as much a tale of rustbelt America and class prejudice as it is about murder.
 Ringing in my ears is the phrase from the defendant’s father: “poor people lose.
 Poor people lose all the time.”
 In any case, both shows got me thinking anew about what good evidence looks like.

 In the book What Counts as Credible Evidence in Applied Research and Evaluation Practice?
 I was expecting to find all the answers.
 I didn’t find them, but Michael Scriven was a lucid as ever in his chapter and Thomas Schwandt’s suggestion that we should actually be looking for a combination of credibility, relevance, and probative value rang true.